Email tracking and bounce management

 Bounce management

-Email messages that were not successfully delivered to an email address constitute an email bounce.
+Email messages that weren't successfully delivered to an email address constitute an email bounce.
 This will result in an automatic email response from the mail server or mailbox provider like Gmail, notifying the email sender of the non-delivery and other information.
 Bloomreach Engagement automatically processes these responses from email providers and assigns every unsuccessful email delivery attempt into one of the following bounce categories:

 Soft bounce